Direct-Entry-Program-Dulanga/SP-System/README.md

 5. Build and Run!

-### Resources

-1. Prototype can be found here in [Figma](https://www.figma.com/file/qWfzrE898rdAUL7BzSIp8E/Student-Payment-System-Prototype?node-id=0%3A2347)
+###Note

-2. Open the JavaFX Application you can log in for **Regular User Part**
+2. Open the JavaFX Application you can log in for **Regular User Home Page**
 > Username: User
 > Password: 123

-3. Open the JavaFX Application you can log in for **Administration Part**
+3. Open the JavaFX Application you can log in for **Administration Home Page**
+>Username: Admin
->
+> Password: 123

+### Resources

+1. Prototype can be found here in [Figma](https://www.figma.com/file/yemZ6IKY6Z5HOxXHExEWbb/Student-Payment-System?node-id=7%3A0)

 ### License

+Version 1, 14 June 2021

 Copyright &copy; 2021 DEP-7.
 All rights reserved.